-Knowing that skew exist and why it exist is important but now we need to know how and why to use it in our trading.
+Knowing that skew exists and why it exists is important, but now we need to know how and why to use it in our trading.

-First we will lay out some more obvious cases of where we see skew but don't realize it.
-As net option sellers we often get the question of why we focus on selling puts versus selling calls.
-Many many years ago when we first came into option selling we sold both calls and puts pretty regularly.
+First, we will lay out some more obvious cases of where we see skew but don't realize it.
+As net option sellers, we often get the question of why we focus on selling puts versus selling calls.
+Many many years ago when we first came into option selling, we sold both calls and puts pretty regularly.
 We always went deep out of the money on both but realized that our calls would get pressured more and take more losses when compared to our puts.
 The reason for this as we came to learn, and as you did today, is that option skew places our calls closer to at the money than it did our puts.
-Our puts could be 8% out of the money but the calls were only 4% out of the money.
-If we took the calls to 8% out of the money they didn't have any premium in them and were not worth selling.
+Our puts could be 8% out of the money, but the calls were only 4% of the money.
+If we took the calls to 8% out of the money, they didn't have any premium in them and were not worth selling.

 How To See Skew In Your Option Chain

-Let's return to talk about vertical spreads and using skew to trade them.
-Take for example, we want to put on a vertical spread on The Option Prophet (sym: TOP) and not risk more than $1000.
+Let's return to talk about vertical spreads and using the skew to trade them.
+Take, for example; we want to put on a vertical spread on The Option Prophet (sym: TOP) and not risk more than $1000.
 We can either enter a vertical spread that is 1-strike wide for .10 credit or 2-strikes wide for .18 credit.
 Which one shall we choose?

 The one thing we left out in our example is commissions.
 You need to factor commissions into your assessment because it will cost you more to put on 11 spreads versus 5 spreads and it could make the 2-wide strikes a better choice.

-Through the use of a spreadsheet and our option chain we can derive skew by recording the implied volatility of several strikes each day.
-This may be a tedious process but seeing how skew moves and changes every day can give you great insight in future market direction and current sentiment.
+Through the use of a spreadsheet and our option chain, we can derive skew by recording the implied volatility of several strikes each day.
+This may be a tedious process but seeing how skew moves and changes every day can give you great insight into the future market direction and current sentiment.

-Understanding volatility skew may seem like an abstract concept when trading options but as you now know we see skew in our everyday option trades.
-Skew shows itself when trading short options, vertical spreads and iron condors.
+Understanding volatility skew may seem like an abstract concept when trading options but as you now know, we see the skew in our everyday option trades.
+Skew shows itself when trading short options, vertical spreads, and iron condors.
 It can set us up for losing positions before we ever even know about it.
 By understanding how skew works and moves we can increase the probability of success in the trades we place.